massimopinto/penKdiaph/README_penEasy.txt

 Mode 4
 Situation:
-  The particle has been moved a distance DSEF by STEP and an interface crossing has ocurred at the end of the flight.
+  The particle has been moved a distance DSEF by STEP and an interface crossing has occurred at the end of the flight.
 Required action:
   None specific.
 Used by track length estimators to obtain the fluence.
 Passed argument: